 Pretty simple page, right?
-Well even though this page is typically just a few sentences, a few far too common mistakes will have potential leads closing out of your page before you know it.
+Well even though this page is typically just a few sentences long, a couple of common mistakes will have potential leads clicking off your page before you know it.
 Thankfully, these mistakes are easy to fix or avoid completely.

 Requiring Too Much Effort

-People do not love filling out long forms.
+People hate filling out long forms.
 There is literally never a moment when a person will be ecstatic to answer question after question; not at the DMV, and definitely not online.
 If your call to action requires too much time or effort from your reader, you are likely to lose them.
 Asking for too much information also falls under this category.
 If you require any sensitive or personal information, you better be a reputable company, because users are unlikely to fork over their secrets on a landing page for fear of fraud or spam.
 In short, make sure to gain the viewer's trust if you are asking for personal info.

 Too Long or Detailed

-This is a landing page, not your full on website.
+This is a landing page, not your official website.
 While it can be hard to contain your excitement for your product or business, less is definitely more when it comes to a landing page.
 Often, landing pages are so short the reader doesn’t need to scroll at all to see all the information.
-Too much text, too many links, and distracting imagery all will overwhelm your reader, and more often than not, cause them to just give up and click exit.
+Too much text, too many links, and distracting imagery will all overwhelm your reader, and, more often than not, cause them to give up and click exit.
 Likewise, you need to choose an appropriate template that is eye-catching yet easy to navigate; try not to choose template that is overloaded with elements and effects since this takes away the focus from crucial info.